رهپویه معماری و شهرسازی

 • Kinesthetic/Tactile: From hard surfaces, crowding, and restricted movement to varied textures, open spaces for sitting, and smoother flow.

-Key phenomenological themes emerged from the interviews, including a sense of belonging and identity (among locals), pride (especially during Nowruz), a sense of "suspended time," the contrast between tradition and modernity, and heightened sense of community and shared ownership of the space.
+Key phenomenological themes emerged from the interviews, including a sense of belonging and identity (among locals), pride (especially during Nowruz), a sense of “suspended time,” the contrast between tradition and modernity, and a heightened sense of community and shared ownership of the space.

 Integration and Interpretation of Findings